pdf-raku/PDF-ISO_32000-raku/README.md

 This library contains XHTML tables that have been mined from the PDF-32000 1.7 specification.

-Roles have been generated for tables that represent PDF obbjects:
+Roles have been generated for tables that represent PDF objects:

 The roles are named ISO_32000::Xxxx and contain documentation and for each entry in the role, e.g.: